 FATF 40 Rec.
-Rati ng Factors underlying rating Recommended Actions Actions Informed by Country 5 in international law.
+Rati ng Factors underlying rating Recommended Actions Actions Informed by Country political crimes, but in consequence of these ordinary offenses.
+Ratification of Extradition Treaties require two-thirds vote of the elected deputies Having analized the recommendation and the essential criteria, with due respect we consider that this issue was addressed improperly since what is required by the recommendation does not correspond to the factors supporting the rating, or that the conclusions issued are equivocal with a different standard than that required by the recommendation and enshrined in international law.
 SR.IV Report suspicion of FT PC Obligation to report is limited to operations of persons mentioned in the lists of the Attorney General's Office or international entities The law establishes a limited obligation to report suspicious of FT without considering it a precedent crime of ML STRs for Non-concluded (attempted) suspicious operations are not required nor reported.
 Extend the reporting obligation to clearly cover suspicions of terrorism financing with legal funds.
 Give feedback to reporting entities to improve quality, usefulness and timeliness of STRs.
 Review, update and clarify the FIU Instruction, which has not been modified since 2002, in order to incorporate recent international developments in terms AML/CFT and to eliminate ambiguities existing in several of its provisions.
 Through legal reform of May 7 this year (amendment to the CFT Law), there is an obligation for FI to report transactions suspicious of FT in general terms, without any limitation.
 It is important to note that in the Salvadoran legal system any criminal activity that produces goods, funds or rights either directly or indirectly is a criminal activity that generates money laundering.
 See Article 6, paragraph one.
 (This clarification was made to the assessment team and was inexplicably not taken into account) [Note by the Secretariat: criticism in the report relates specifically to funds other than proceeds of crime] Pursuant to the provisions of Article 10 paragraph e Roman III of the AML Law, FI's are required to report any relevant information on management of funds, which involves reporting attempted transactions (This clarification was made to the assessment team who considered our arguments valid).
-[Note by the Secretariat: according to the report there is still a need for an explicit requirement] Under reforms to the Special Law Against Acts of Terrorism by Order No. 342 dated May 7, 2010, published in the Official Gazette No. 100, Volume 387, provides as follows: modify eighth paragraph of Article 37, and merge two new subsections as the ninth and tenth, and consequently the current subsections Ninth and Tenth become Eleventh and Twelfth therefore such amendment and additions shall read as follows: "financial institutions give special and permanent attention to the detection of goods and services and transactions that are suspected or have reasonable grounds to have an unlawful purpose and that they are linked or can be used to finance acts of terrorism, and which must be reported to the Attorney General's Office, through the Financial Investigation Unit of the Attorney General's Office, in the case of persons included in the lists mentioned in the preceding paragraphs.
-The Financial Investigation Unit will receive and analyze those reports for which they have the power
+[Note by the Secretariat: according to the report there is still a need for an explicit requirement] Under reforms to the Special Law Against Acts of Terrorism by Order No. 342 dated May 7, 2010, published in the Official Gazette No. 100, Volume 387, provides as follows: modify eighth paragraph of Article 37, and merge two new subsections as the ninth and tenth, and consequently the current subsections Ninth and Tenth become Eleventh and Twelfth therefore such amendment and additions shall read as follows: "financial institutions give special and permanent attention to the detection of goods and services and transactions that are suspected or have reasonable grounds to have an unlawful purpose and that they are linked or can be used to finance acts of terrorism, and which must be reported to the Attorney General's Office, through the Financial Investigation Unit of the Attorney General's Office, in the case of persons included in the lists